handlebars-lang/handlebars.js/README.markdown

 gem push handlebars-source-*.gem
 ```

 After this point the handlebars site needs to be updated to point to the new version numbers.
-The jsfiddle bitly link should be updated to point to the most recent distribution.
+The jsfiddle link should be updated to point to the most recent distribution for all instances in our documentation.

 License
 -------